As UK-EU relations cool, battle looms to stop no-deal Brexit

 Britain’s prime minister says the U.K. is leaving the European Union in less than 90 days, either with a divorce deal, or — it seems increasingly likely — without one.
 With Britain and the bloc each accusing the other of torpedoing an agreement, pro-EU British lawmakers are gearing up for a last-ditch effort to prevent a no-deal Brexit.
 But it’s not clear whether Parliament can halt a prime minister who insists the U.K. will leave on Oct.
 31 “come what may.”

-“In theory it can,” said British constitutional expert Vernon Bogdanor told the BBC.
+“In theory it can,” British constitutional expert Vernon Bogdanor told the BBC.
 “In practice it is very, very difficult.”

 By law, Britain will leave the EU on Oct.
 31 when the official countdown period set by EU treaty expires.
 The original deadline of March 29 was extended twice as British politicians wrangled over departure terms and repeatedly rejected then-Prime Minister Theresa May’s divorce deal with the bloc.